aacerox/node-rest-client/readme.md

 Each parser - regular or default- needs to follow some conventions:

 * Must be and object

 * Must have the following attributes:

     * `name`: Used to identify parser in parsers registry

     *  `isDefault`: Used to identify parser as regular parser or default parser.
 Default parser is applied when client cannot find any regular parser that match  to received response

 * Must have the following methods:

-    * `match(response)`: used to find which parser should be used with the response.
+    * `match(response)`: used to find which parser should be used with a response.
 First parser found will be the one to be used.
 Its arguments are:
         1. `response`:`http.ServerResponse`: you can use any argument available in node ServerResponse, for example `headers`

     * `parse(byteBuffer,nrcEventEmitter,parsedCallback)` : this method is where response body should be parsed and passed to client request callback.
 Its arguments are: